Chart Color Schemes

 Thornton - Millers Forest shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area faces educational challenges, with university qualification rates at 18.8%, significantly below the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 42.8% of residents aged 15+ holding vocational credentials - advanced diplomas (10.9%) and certificates (31.9%).
+The area's university qualification rate is 18.8%, significantly lower than the NSW average of 32.2%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 13.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.8%).
+Trade and technical skills are prevalent, with 42.8% of residents aged 15+ holding vocational credentials - advanced diplomas (10.9%) and certificates (31.9%).

 Frequently Asked Questions - Education